Online Post-Professional Doctor of Occupational Therapy (PP-OTD)

-The OTD program prepares occupational therapists to assume leadership roles in developing and evaluating innovative responses to health-care needs related to occupational performance and societal participation.
+The PP-OTD program prepares occupational therapists to assume leadership roles in developing and evaluating innovative responses to health-care needs related to occupational performance and societal participation.

 Completion of the doctoral project is a central feature of the program.
 The project includes critically analyzing the theoretical and evidence base for current approaches, analyzing the social and cultural factors affecting the practice context, developing a scientifically grounded innovation to improve service outcomes, and designing methods to evaluate individual and program-level outcomes.

-For more on the post-professional OTD program (including program and course descriptions, admission requirements, and procedures), please visit the Doctor of Occupational Therapy page on our website; email Karen Jacobs; or call 617-353-7516.
+For more on the PP-OTD program (including program and course descriptions, admission requirements, and procedures), please visit our website; email program director Karen Jacobs; or call 617-353-7516.

 Doctoral Program in Rehabilitation Sciences (PhD)